 All non-emploee directors are paid an annual retainer of \$18,000, paid semi-annually, and 36,000 stock options, with an exercise price equal to the market price on the date of the grant.
 One-third of each non-employee director's stock options are exercisable on the date of grant, one-third become exercisable on the first anniversary of the date of grant, and one-third become exercisable on the second anniversary of the date of grant.
 The audit committee chair director is paid an annual retainer of \$2,500, paid semi-annually.
 In addition, the non-employee directors are paid \$1,000 in cash for each meeting of the Board of Directors attended, and paid \$500 in cash for each telephonic Board of Directors meeting.
-The non-employee directors who are members of a committee chair and of Directors are paid \$500 in cash for each committee chairman.
+The non-employee directors who are members of a committee of the Board of Directors are paid \$500 in cash for each committee meeting attended if that non-employee director is the committee chairman.
 In addition, in December 2005, each of the three non-employee directors was granted options to purchase 15,000 shares of the Company's common stock at an exercise price equal to the market price of the underlying common stock on the date of grant.